apolopena/gitpod-laravel-starter/README.md

 ## Additional Features
 To keep the `gitpod-laravel-framework` as flexible as possible, some features have been left out of the `starter.ini` configuration file.
 These additional features can be easily added to your project using a one-time set up process.
 Wiki pages are available for each additional feature below that you may want to add to your project.
+Some of these features are automatically enabled for certain [preset examples](#preset-examples).

 ### Hot Reloading
   - `gitpod-laravel-starter` makes it easy for you to add the ability to see your code changes in realtime without refreshing the browser.
 Take a look at the wiki [hot reload](https://github.com/apolopena/gitpod-laravel-starter/wiki/Hot-Reload) page for more details.